choneface/ink-mini-code-editor/readme.md

 Type: `boolean`\
 Default: `true`

-Whether to show cursor and allow navigation inside text input with arrow keys.
+Whether to show cursor and allow navigation inside the editor with arrow keys.

 ### highlightPastedText